vitustockholm/REACT-frontend-carAdverds/README.md

 _!remade from vanilla javascript:)_

--git clone <this.repository.git>
+*git clone <this.repository.git>
---npm install
+*npm install
-_!change url routing to deployd backend address_
+!change url routing to deployd backend address_
----npm start
+*npm start

 [ cra - application + react-icons ]
 [ styled-components used in this project]